 By Deej Sullivan

-Deej Sullivan is a writer and activist from the UK.
-He regularly writes on drug policy for London Real, NORML UK, the UKCSCs and his own blog, thedomesticextremist.co.uk.
+Deej Sullivan is a journalist and campaigner.
+He regularly writes on drug policy for VolteFace, London Real, and many others, and is the policy & communications officer at Law Enforcement Against Prohibition UK.
 You can follow him on Twitter here.

 The opinions in politics.co.uk's Comment and Analysis section are those of the author and are no reflection of the views of the website or its owners.